 The Online Learning Center is designed to meet the demands of providing high quality, subject specific training free of charge for CBCAP State Lead Agencies and Tribal and Migrant programs and their grantees and others.
 The Online Learning Center is designed to offer accessible continuing education and professional development opportunities that are available at any time.
-FRIENDS currently has courses on Protective Factors, Logic Models, Data Management, Maximizing Fiscal Resources, Continuous Quality Improvement, Creating Effective Parent-Practitioner Partnerships, Parent Leadership, CBCAP 101, Engaging Tribes, Evidence-Based 101, Qualitative Data, Implementation Science, and Decision Making Practitioners Parents.
-Visit Financial for and the Online Learning Center: http://friendsnrcelearning.org/
+Visit the Online Learning Center: http://friendsnrcelearning.org/